kedro-org/kedro/docs/source/tutorial/package_a_project.md

 If you want to customise your documentation beyond the basic template, refer to the [Sphinx documentation](https://www.sphinx-doc.org/en/master/usage/configuration.html) for details of how to extend `docs/source/conf.py`.

-Once you have added any documentation you need, run the following from the project's root directory:
+Once you have added any documentation you need, run the following from the project root directory:

 ```bash
 kedro build-docs --open